Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

   Bursun: I'll do it

-  When bursun goes into the black hole by placing only his conisness in it instead. he see's a flash of the future in which aliens destroy their world

 }

 Spike Bursun Yahaira and Makkusu all work together with spike serving as the handler in order end the war.
 This changes when Bursun and spike turn against Makkusu and Yahaira.